getify/foi-lang/formalization-work/Foi-Specification.md

 available parent prefix, name more-specific children instead of the parent.

-**Cross-uses.** The same shapes and prefix-match rule apply at two other sites: `?as` patterns inside handler arms (§6.3.2) and `:Effects(...)` type-signature declarations (§6.13).
-At all three sites, a named effect-kind path denotes a prefix subtree.
-The brace form is also admitted at standalone `?as`/`!as` binary expressions (§9's TypeCompareBinExpr), with the same OR-union prefix-match semantics as handler-arm patterns.
+**Cross-uses.** The prefix-match rule of §6.1.4 applies wherever an effect-kind path is named: handler narrowings here, `?as` patterns inside handler arms (§6.3.2), standalone `?as`/`!as` binary expressions (§9's TypeCompareBinExpr), and `:Effects(...)` type-signature declarations (§6.13.1).
+At every one of those sites, a named path denotes a prefix subtree.

+The **brace form** is narrower.
+It is admitted at the first three -- handler narrowing, arm patterns, and `?as`/`!as` -- all of which carry OR-union semantics ("any of these subtrees").
+It is **not** admitted in `:Effects(...)`, whose list carries AND semantics (the function declares it may perform every entry).
+The two lists share no grammar production; a `:Effects(...)` entry naming several subtrees spells each one separately.

 #### §6.3.2 Arms